 Image Source: PushEngage

 Not only do push notifications have higher view and click-through ratios than email, but they also have a significant impact on app engagement and retention rates.
 Mobile apps using push notifications have a 26% higher app open rate, along with 92% higher retention rates.
-However, this depends on you applying the right push notification strategy – ideally no more than one push notification a week, but more than one a month.
+However, this depends on you applying the right push notification strategy – ideally no more than one push notification a week, but more than once a month.
 Sending out too many or too few immediately reduces any of the benefits outlined above.

 Push notifications work because: